Our Instructors/Designers

 Besides being active in family and community life, Becky has served as the Stelle Community Association Manager for 18 years and served as the Community Association Board President for 8 years.

-From these experiences she has developed a strong understanding of community process and development.
+From these experiences she has developed a strong understanding of community building and business management.

 Will Wilson